Momelezi-lab/capstone-project-ecommerce-product-api/README.md

 Looking back at this project, here are some things I learned and would consider for future projects:

 1. **Start with a clear API design** - Planning all endpoints upfront helped avoid refactoring later
-2. **Use environment variables early** - Would set up python-decouple from day one for secrets management
+2. **Use environment variables early** - Set up python-decouple from day one for secrets management (implemented in Week 4)
 3. **Write tests alongside features** - Test-driven development would catch bugs earlier
 4. **Document as you go** - Comments and documentation are easier to write when the code is fresh
 5. **Token refresh mechanism** - In a production app, I'd implement token refresh for better security
+6. **Deployment is simpler than it seems** - Once you understand the process, deploying becomes straightforward

 ---